How To Ask For A Pay Raise

 How to ask for a pay raise?
-That’s the question that always come up one time or another during your career.
-May be you think you are underpaid, or your skills and responsibilities have grown, or you simply need more money.
-This article contains tips on doing your research, preparing for salary negotiation, negotiating techniques, and more.
+That’s the question that always comes up one time or another during your career.
+Maybe you think you are underpaid, or your skills and responsibilities have grown, or you simply need more money.
+Here are some tips on doing your research, preparing for a salary negotiation, negotiating techniques, and more.

 Note: these options may not work well for everyone — remember, your life and happiness come first, money second.